 Auschwitz Birkenau II entrance gate with brick buildings and watchtower.

 Get your booking confirmed instantly

-Explore Auschwitz-Birkenau with this guided tour in Krakow, Poland.
-Led by an official guide, you'll delve into history's darkest chapter at the notorious Nazi concentration camps of Auschwitz I and Birkenau II, where over 1.5 million lives were lost during the Holocaust.
-Meet your local host near Auschwitz I for a thoughtful journey through haunting remnants, including barracks and gas chamber ruins, with pre-booked fast-track tickets included.
+Explore Krakow, Poland with this guided tour at Auschwitz-Birkenau, offering an insightful look into one of history's darkest chapters.
+Led by an official guide, you'll traverse the haunting grounds of Auschwitz I and Auschwitz II–Birkenau, where over 1.5 million lives were lost during the Holocaust.
+Your local host will meet you near Auschwitz I to facilitate entry with pre-booked fast-track tickets.

-Fast-track entry to Auschwitz I & Auschwitz II–Birkenau
+Admission to Auschwitz I & Auschwitz II–Birkenau with Fast-track entry

-Guided tour by an official English/Italian/German/French/Spanish/Polish-speaking Auschwitz-Birkenau guide (as per option selected)
+Access to an official guided tour at Auschwitz-Birkenau by a guide fluent in English/Italian/German/French/Spanish/Polish (as per option selected)

-Last-minute English guided tour (as per option selected)
+Entry for the Last-minute English guided tour of Auschwitz-Birkenau & Transfer Options (as per option selected)

+Auschwitz Birkenau II entrance gate with brick buildings and watchtower.